Children International: Peace Corps

 Children International has worked with the U.S. Peace Corps in a number of countries.
 The organization has trained Peace Corps volunteers in Guatemala, and has worked on several water-related projects in the Philippines, including a sanitation project and installation of water pumps.
 In 2014, the organizations co-authored a comprehensive youth leadership training manual titled "Leadership Training through Project Design and Management."

 United Nations

 Children International assisted the United Nations on its global campaign The World We Want.
 The UN recognized the organization’s efforts to include poor children’s opinions in the effort.

 Aflatoun

 Children International began its partnership with Aflatoun in 2010, when it implemented its programs in three countries: Ecuador, India and the Philippines.
 Children International has since expanded Aflatoun to its sponsorship areas, including Colombia, and Honduras.
 In November 2013, Children International launched the first Aflatoun program in the United States at its Little Rock, Arkansas, location.

 In 2012, sponsored child Carla Vasquez from Guayaquil, Ecuador, was awarded the Youth Champion Award in Geneva, Switzerland, by Child and Youth Finance.
-In 2013, Children International had two children, one from Ecuador and one from India, qualify as finalists with their Aflatoun projects at the 2013 Child and Youth Finance Summit in Istanbul, Turkey.
+In 2013, Children International had two children, one from Ecuador and one from India, qualify as finalists with their Aflatoun projects at the Child & Youth Finance International Movement.